Valentin Tomberg, Catholic Tradition and the Counter Revolution (Part VI)

 For what we call “mechanical” is in reality only the unconscious (or rather “that which is deprived of consciousness”) and is therefore inaccessible to consciousness, and therefore incomprehensible, unthinkable and unfeelable.

-This is again but a single instance for the nonce and those who want more depth than the above are advised to turn to the book itself.
+Again, this is but a single instance for the moment and those who want more depth than the above are advised to turn to the book itself.

 There is also a sustained, profound exploration of the difference between thinking in terms of quantity versus a qualitative thinking.

-The student of Tomberg will gather how through all of these things – including purely quantatitive thought – the author is pointing to a darkening of consciousness that emerged prominently in Western civilisation with the so-called Enlightenment.
+The student of Tomberg will gather how through all of these things—including purely quantatitive thought—the author points to a darkening of consciousness that emerged prominently in Western civilisation with the so-called Enlightenment.

-How did we arrive at a civilisation which exalts the death of thinking?
+How did we arrive at a civilisation that exalts the death of thinking?
 For the man of the pre-modern world did not suffer such “mechanicalism” to anything like the same extent as today.

 These I want to explore.
 I would also like to explore the theme of mechanicalism in Rudolf Steiner.
 For the idea emerges in Steiner’s thinking very clearly indeed that this kind of thinking represents the gravest menace to society.